cederom/cederom-max78000fthr-zephyr/README.md

 Ignoring packet error, continuing...
 ```

-pyOCD upstream does not seem to have support for MAX78000 yet even with CMSIS Pack Manager [cpm]:
+pyOCD upstream does not seem to have support for MAX78000 yet even with CMSIS Pack Manager [cpm], no flashing possible:

 ```
 (venv37zephyr) pyocd pack update